Tired of going to the salon?

 What We Like

-- Great for those who want high heat for fast drying
+- Great for those who want high heat for drying hair faster

 - Features an elegant and sleek appearance

 - Height is not easily adjustable

 - Hot air is too focused on top, potentially missing hair ends